transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 When you plan to use the service instance in the context of a broader organization-wide solution, it is recommended that the participating organizations use a functional email address to create their network.
 In this case, access to the network does not depend on any single individual's availability.
 {:tip}

-- If you plan to use an existing {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, check the Kubernetes version.
-Your {{site.data.keyword.cloud_notm}} Kubernetes cluster must be version 1.13, 1.14, or 1.15.
+- If you plan to use an existing {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, ensure it is a supported version by checking the list of [Kubernetes versions](/docs/containers?topic=containers-cs_versions#version_types){: external}.
 For more information about how to determine what version of Kubernetes your cluster is running and how to upgrade the version, see [Updating the Kubernetes version of your cluster](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks-updating-kubernetes).

 - If your plan to use a Kubernetes cluster that contains multiple zones, ensure that [`VLAN spanning`](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#manage-vlan-spanning){: external} is enabled in your account.
 This setting allows worker nodes to communicate between zones.